The phenomenon of state reduction: Introduction

-An example of the collapse scenario is known as Dynamical Reduction Program (DRP) \cite{GRW,pearle}.
-It postulates new universal dynamics that is non-linear and stochastic.
-The main idea, the so-called spontaneous localisation, is the assumption that linear superpositions of different positions spontaneously decay, either by jumps \cite{GRW} or by continuous transitions \cite{pearle}.
-The form of this decay is chosen to satisfy the condition that it takes very long time for microsystems, so that the standard quantum mechanics is a good approximation and it needs very short time for macrosystems, so that the transition from $|\Psi\rangle$ to $|r\rangle$ results.
-In this way, a simple explanation of the definite positions of macroscopic systems and of the pointers of meters is achieved.
+Other attempts (collapse scenario) do assume that the reduction is a real process and postulate a new dynamics that leads directly to something analogous to the reducing transition accepting the consequence that some measurement could disprove this postulate.
+An example of the collapse scenario is known as Dynamical Reduction Program \cite{GRW,pearle}.
+It postulates new universal, unique quantum dynamics that is non-linear and stochastic.
+Both the unitary evolution and the state reduction result as some approximations.
+The physical idea is that of spontaneous localisation: linear superpositions of different positions spontaneously decay, either by jumps \cite{GRW} or by continuous transitions \cite{pearle}.
+The form of this decay is chosen judiciously to take a very long time for microsystems, so that the standard quantum mechanics is a good approximation, and a very short time for macrosystems, leading to practically immediate state reductions.
+In this way, a simple explanation of the definite positions of macroscopic systems and of the pointers of registration apparatuses is achieved.

-The DRP makes the state reduction well-defined by choosing a particular frame for it: the $Q$-representation.
-This leads to a breaking of the symmetry with respect to all unitary transformations that is not only a beautiful but also a practical feature of the standard quantum mechanics.
-Moreover, the choice of a definite space may lead to a conflict with special relativity.
+One of the important ideas of the Dynamical Reduction Program is to make the state reduction well-defined by choosing a particular frame for it: the $Q$-representa\-tion.
+This leads to breaking of the symmetry with respect to all unitary transformations that was not only a beautiful but also a practical feature of standard quantum mechanics.

-Another example of collapse scenario is the approach started in Refs.\ \cite{hajicek2,hajicek4,models}.
-The state reduction (collapse of wave function) is considered as a physical phenomenon and postulated similarly as done by von Neumann \cite{JvN} or by the DRP.
-It is however assumed to occur only if a meter interacts with a microscopic system.
-The structure of such meter is analysed and classified.
-The form of the state reduction is then uniquely determined by this structure.
-The result is more specific that that by von Neumann but less radical than that by DRP.
-It just corrects the Schr\"{o}dinger equation in well-defined cases in such a way that the general unitary symmetry (including the transformation between position and momentum representations) is preserved.
-An important role is played by the assumption that state-reduction events are correlated with changes of so-called {\em separation status}.